 This approach can assist in the design of national development strategies, strengthen international cooperation, and facilitate the achievement of sustainable development goals.
 By identifying the core factors and challenges of development diplomacy, this research provides a valuable tool for policymakers and practitioners to develop effective strategies for achieving development objectives.
 Development diplomacy strategies should be tailored to each country's specific context, taking into account domestic factors, international trends, and resource availability.
-The role of leadership is particularly crucial, and national leaders must be committed to promoting development environment, enhance governance, strengthen institutions, and promote economic growth.
+The role of leadership is particularly crucial, and national leaders must be committed to promoting development and partnering with other countries.
+Developing countries must implement internal reforms to create a supportive development environment, enhance governance, strengthen institutions, and promote economic growth.
 In addition, building strong partnerships with other nations and international organizations is vital for development diplomacy.
 Such cooperation can help mobilize resources, share knowledge, and address global challenges.